NikolakoG/NMAD-Project/README.md

 # NMAD-Project
-NMAD Project (Never Miss A Thing) is a computer app that helps you keep track of your deadlines.
+NMAD Project (Never Miss A Deadline) is a computer app that helps you keep track of your deadlines.

 ## Features